-By November 7th the Public Commissariat for Engineering (HKM) had ordered the manufacture of the first 50 pocket watches.
+By November 7th the Peoples Commissariat for Heavy Engineering* had ordered the manufacture of the first 50 pocket watches.
 These watches were presented at a ceremonial meeting in the Revolution Theater, now known as the Bolshoi Theater.

 |Typical Hampden Size 16 movement with distinctive Hampden Twin-Bridge layout.|

 |These 1930-1 Type-1 watches are the earliest in my collection.|

 Top.
 A Pin/Button Set movement - the hand setting button is between the 12 and 1 markers.